What is Wood Acclimation and Do I Really Need to Do It?

 The key takeaway is that even though many sources instruct that 48-72 hours is a good timeline for acclimation, you can never be 100% sure unless you measure the moisture content of the material yourself.

-By investing in a good pinless moisture meter, you can eliminate the guesswork from your wood projects.
+Invest in a good pinless moisture meter to eliminate the guesswork from your wood projects.